Over 1 million empty homes in England.

 In the midst of a housing crisis, we cannot afford to waste homes.
 In England over 325,000 people are trapped in Temporary Accommodation whilst many more rough sleep.
 Thousands of families are under stress trying to find an affordable home to rent or buy.

-Long-term empty homes make up the main focus of our campaigning but you can read more about the different types of empty and under-utilised homes below which totals over 1 million homes in England standing empty.
+Long-term empty homes make up the main focus of our campaigning but you can read more about the different types of empty and under-utilised homes below, which total well over 1 million homes in England standing empty.
 This is not acceptable.

 What do we mean when we say there are over 1 million empty homes in England?
 How do we arrive at that figure?

-• Too be classed as ‘long-term empty’ a home has to have been unfurnished and not lived in for over 6 months.
-This figures is increasing all the time, but as at March 2024, it was 271,000.
+To be classed as ‘long-term empty’ a home has to be liable for council tax and to have been unfurnished and not lived in for over 6 months.
+This figure is increasing all the time, but as at October 2025, it was 303,143 - a rise of 14% on 2024 and over 50% up on 2016 - the year after the last national Empty Homes Programme ended.

 What we work on